 Customizing shortcuts

-You can customize quick entry shortcuts in Settings.
+You can customize quick entry shortcuts in your Claude Desktop settings.

 Double-tap Option (default)